luisreyesoliva/kubelab/lab1/README.md

 Before we continue, let's delete the application so we can learn about a different way to achieve the same results:

- To remove the deployment, use `kubectl delete deployment guestbook`.
+ To remove the deployment, use `kubectl delete deployment helloapp`.

- To remove the service, use `kubectl delete service guestbook`.
+ To remove the service, use `kubectl delete service helloapp`.

 Congratulations!
-You deployed the second version of the app.
 Lab 1 is now complete.

 # End of the lab